UW Generative AI Services & Policies

 To learn more about vetted tools and genAI use policies, visit the Generative AI Services at UW-Madison webpage.
 The current list of free supported tools include:

-In addition, the following tools are availble on a pay-as-you-go basis:
+In addition, the following tools are available on a pay-as-you-go basis through UW-provisioned cloud accounts:

 AI and institutional data